qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.7.x.md

 ### Snapshot-based shard transfer

-That's a really more in depth technical improvement for the distributed mode users, but we implemented a new options the shard transfer mechanism.
+That's a really more in depth technical improvement for the distributed mode users, that we implemented a new options the shard transfer mechanism.
 The new approach is based on the snapshot of the shard, which is transferred to the target node.

 Moving shards is required for dynamical scaling of the cluster.
 Your data can migrate between nodes, and the way you move it is crucial for the performance of the whole system.
 The good old `stream_records` method (still the default one) transmits all the records between the machines and indexes them on the target node.
-That means, even the HNSW index has to be recreated every time you move the shard.
-The new `snapshot` approach is based on the snapshot, which is transferred to the target node.
-The snapshot contains all the data, even quantized if you use it, and the index, so the target node can just load it and start serving requests.
+In the case of moving the shard, it's necessary to recreate the HNSW index each time.
+However, with the introduction of the new `snapshot` approach, the snapshot itself, inclusive of all data and potentially quantized content, is transferred to the target node.
+This comprehensive snapshot includes the entire index, enabling the target node to seamlessly load it and promptly begin handling requests without the need for index recreation.

 There are multiple scenarios in which you may prefer one over the other.
 Please check out the docs of the [shard transfer method](/documentation/guides/distributed_deployment/#shard-transfer-method) for more details and head-to-head comparison.
 As for now, the old `stream_records` method is still the default one, but we may decide to change it in the future.

 ## Minor improvements

 Except for the new features, Qdrant 1.7.0 improves and fixes some minor issues.
 Here is a list of the most important ones:

+- Support of a [Manhattan distance](https://github.com/qdrant/qdrant/pull/3079) as a fourth metric

 TODO: Put the list of issues here.
 Just copy the most important ones from the release notes.